lill Global Symposium 2026

 Symposium Theme

 The 2026 Global Symposium will provide a unique opportunity to drive global development agendas and policy frameworks.
-It will feature keynote addresses from senior government leaders, interactive panel discussions with CEOs from public and private financial institutions, and academic interventions from leading researchers designed to foster new perspectives and partnerships.
+Hosted by the lill Institute for Public Value in academic partnership with the Smith School of Enterprise and the Environment at the University of Oxford, it will feature keynote addresses from senior government leaders, interactive panel discussions with CEOs from public and private financial institutions, and academic interventions from leading researchers designed to foster new perspectives and partnerships.
 A particular focus will be on innovative financing mechanisms that can mobilise capital for SDGs 7, 8, and 9.
-By convening diverse voices from the public, private and civil society sectors, the lill Institute for Public Value aims to advance practical solutions that deliver long-term public value.

 The Global Symposium 2024